MeteoraAg/damm-v2-sdk/docs.md

 #### Notes
 - Always check the price impact before executing a swap
 - The `slippage` parameter protects users from price movements
-- This function doesn't execute a swap, only provides a quote
 - Use the `minSwapOutAmount` as the `minimumAmountOut` parameter for `swap`
 - For Token2022 tokens with transfer fees, provide the token info parameters